 South El Monte takes DUI very seriously.
 DUI is treated as a criminal offense, not just a traffic violation.
 Penalties have gotten tougher, and now include jail time for all DUI offenses.
 If convicted you will also lose your driver’s license, be ordered into traffic safety school, spend at least three years on probation, and owe thousands of dollars in fines and fees.
 One DUI can affect your life forever.

 That’s why you need to fight the charge.
 The best way to do that is to talk to a good South El Monte DUI lawyer.
 Your lawyer will do more than just represent you.
 They will be your ally in an unfriendly legal system, and they will work to win your case for you.
-In many cases a good DUI can turn even the toughest case around, potentially clearing you of all charges.
+In many cases a good Los Angeles DUI lawyer can turn even the toughest case around, potentially clearing you of all charges.

 Penalties for a DUI in South El Monte